multycloud/multy-docs/docs/getting-started.md

 - `tenant` - corresponds to the Tenant ID
 - `password` - corresponds to the Client Secret

-After you create a service principal, you can pass them to Multy in one of the following ways:
+After you create a service principal, pass them to Multy in one of the following ways:
 - Add the credentials directly to the azure provider block via Terraform variables
 - Export them as env vars:
 ```bash